Difference between top load and front load washing machine

 Extra-large load: This is when you have to be careful not to overload the machine unless you have a larger capacity washing machine.
 In a front loading machine, you can do the palm test.
 There should be at least a palm’s gap between the clothes and the door.
 On a top loader, there should be a gap between the top of the clothes pile and the top edge of the wash drum.

 Buying a washing machine that will put a dent in your savings requires deep analysis and consideration of various relevant factors.
-We have attempted to give you in-depth information on each of the factors by comparing the front loading machines against the front loading machines.
+We have attempted to give you in-depth information on each of the factors by comparing the top loading machines against the front loading machines.

 Both types serve the primary function of doing the laundry for you and relieve you of this household chore.
 However, there are distinct elements that will be specific to your needs and budget.